AndySomogyi/sbmlsolver/docs/source/mod_roadrunner/cls_Integrator.rst

 .. attribute:: Integrator.variable_step_size

     Perform a variable time step simulation.
 Enabling this setting will allow the integrator to adapt the size of each time step.
 This will result in a non-uniform time column.
-Default value is flase.
+Default value is false.

 Gillespie